Covid's toll in the U.S. reaches a once unfathomable number: 1 million deaths

 'We had the opportunity to be a shining example'

-Many see America's staggering death toll as evidence of its inadequate response to the crisis.
+Per capita, the U.S. ranks 18th worldwide in Covid deaths, while Peru has the highest number.
+Still, many see the staggering death toll as evidence of America’s inadequate response to the crisis.

 "We had the opportunity to be a shining example to the rest of the world about how to deal with the pandemic, and we didn't do that," said Nico Montero, a 17-year-old in Bucks County, Pennsylvania.
 Montero made headlines earlier this year when he traveled to Philadelphia, where children ages 11 or older can be vaccinated without parental consent, to receive his shot at age 16.